-After loads of different combinations of meds, she finally decided that the side effects from any of the pills were so despicable that she would rather deal with the problem on her own.
+After loads of different combinations of meds, and pleading with the doctors to research alternatives - she finally decided that the side effects from any of the pills were so despicable, she’d rather deal with the problem on her own.

-She became (and remained, until the feeding tube was installed) a strict vegan, eating only the most natural, highly nutritious foods; I have never met anyone with such dedication and rigid adherence to a diet like she had.
-However, she also had a habit of skipping sleep, due to her compulsion towards cleaning.
+She became (and remained, until the feeding tube was installed) a strict vegan, eating only the most natural, unrefined, and nutritious foods; I have never met anyone with such dedication and rigid adherence to a diet like she had.
+However, she also had a habit of skipping sleep, due to her compulsion about cleaning.

-Four hours a night was "normal" for her, and of course, that's not healthy.
+Four hours of sleep a night was ‘normal’ for her, and of course, that's not healthy.

 My mother was a textbook case of OCD, although it was never diagnosed.
 Her home was immaculate and precisely managed, down to the last can of cat food.

-There is a single square of vinyl flooring in the middle of the kitchen that gleams and shines in contrast to the others around it.
+There is a single square of vinyl flooring in the middle of her kitchen that gleamed and shined in contrast to the others around it.

 In her zeal, my mom had actually cleaned the finish right off the entire floor, and then, one night, had spent a full 30 minutes buffing that one square, just to see how nice she could make it look.

 She was so proud of that square, and she would point it out every time we came over.
-I see it now and it makes me smile to remember how happy it seemed to make her.
+It makes me smile to remember how happy it seemed to make her.

-She was so devoted to me that I initially had no idea how I would cope with parenthood, ‘cause I was clearly never going to be emotionally capable of living up to that standard!
+She was so devoted to me, that I initially had no idea how I would cope with parenthood, beause I was clearly not emotionally capable of living up to that standard.

-However, for all her maternal dedication, my mother was most definitely her own woman.
-She held over 100 jobs in her life before I was born, from court reporter to airline stewardess.
+However, my mother also held over 100 jobs in her life before I was born, from court reporter to realtor.

 More than once, she told me the story of her purchasing two yellow chicks at the dime-store for ten cents each...how she raised them in her bathroom, kissed them, loved them, and played with them until they were so big that they had to be sent away for slaughter.

-My mom was raised Catholic, and spent the first 6 years of her formal education in a Catholic school, taught by nuns who would rap you over the knuckles with a ruler if your cursive was a bit sloppy.
+My mom spent the first 6 years of her formal education in a Catholic school, taught by nuns who would rap you over the knuckles with a ruler if your cursive was a bit sloppy.

-Terrifyingly, my mother survived gang rape with a knife at her throat when she was a young child, and never fully healed from that extreme emotional trauma.
-She was extremely protective of me because of that.
+Terrifyingly, she also survived gang rape with a knife at her throat when she was just a child, and she never fully healed from that extreme trauma.

 She was a deeply spiritual person, and sampled + researched many belief systems in her lifetime.